awsdocs/aws-ruby-developer-guide/doc_source/dynamo-example-list-table-items.rst

         Get Amazon DynamoDB table item information using this AWS SDK for Ruby code example.
     :keywords: AWS SDK for Ruby code examples, DynamoDB

-The following example lists up to 50 items from the :code-ruby:`Users` table in the :code-ruby:`us-west-2` region.
+The following code example lists up to 50 items from a table by using a scan operation.

 .. literalinclude:: ./example_code/dynamodb/dynamodb-ruby-example-list-50-users-table-items.rb
    :dedent: 0